Expert seller representation · Data-driven pricing · July 2026

 Should I sell my Port Coquitlam home now or wait until 2027?

 Timing decisions should be based on current data for your specific sub-area.
-In May 2026, Port Coquitlam’s sale-to-list ratio of 96–98% indicates conditions that still favour sellers who price accurately.
+In July 2026, Port Coquitlam’s sale-to-list ratio of 96–98% indicates conditions that still favour sellers who price accurately.
 Port Coquitlam’s value positioning relative to Coquitlam and Port Moody continues to attract buyers priced out of those markets — a dynamic worth factoring into your timing decision.
 Sebastian tracks absorption rates and sold velocity by sub-area weekly at sebastianrealestate.ca/market-pulse/.

 What does it cost to sell a home in Port Coquitlam?